wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

     mayHang infiniteList (1 + 1) -- it does'nt hang
     mayHang (1 + 1) infiniteList -- it hangs
     ```
-- Functions, it's all you need:
+- Functions, it's all you need (for compute).

   In mathematics the application of function is denotated with parenthesis: